Skip to Content

 Fruity white wines

-Red wine
+Red wine shopping guide

 You may be surprised to learn that the juice from many red grapes is actually clear.
 The red colours you find in your wine bottle can come from leaving the pressed grape juice in contact with the grape skins.

-Red wine is home to a variety of flavours, ranging from delicate to the incredibly rich and robust.
+Red wine is home to a variety of flavours, ranging from delicate to incredibly rich and robust.
 In addition to the different flavours, red wines also contain a compound called tannin.
 Tannin is the product that provides the astringent character in black tea and will make the wine 'taste' bigger and fuller in your mouth.

 Dry red wines